-In an exclusive interview with People, legendary singer and songwriter Dolly Parton cleared the air on one of the weirdest rumors about her private life.
+In an exclusive 2020 interview with "People," Dolly Parton cleared the air on one of the weirdest and most persistent rumors about her private life.
 For years, many have speculated that Parton constantly wears long sleeves to cover up a different sort of sleeve.
-Yet as Parton tells it, she's not completely covered with hidden tattoos, but she's got her fair share of ink.
+As Parton tells it, she's not completely covered with hidden tattoos, but she's got her fair share of ink.

-"I do have some tattoos, that's true," the country music legend says.
+"I do have some tattoos, that's true," the country music legend shared.
 "But they're tasteful.
 I'm not a tattoo girl."

 Beyond admitting to having tattoos, the "Jolene" singer remained vague about her body art choices.

-So the answer to the old question is yes, Parton being inked is no myth, even if those little pastel tattoos are only for the eyes of husband Carl Dean (and celeb friends Roseanne Barr and Jennifer Saunders, per a 2011 interview with Craig Ferguson).
+So the answer to the old question is yes, Parton being inked is no myth, even if those little pastel tattoos are only for the eyes of husband Carl Dean.

 Parton's tattoos have been a topic of conversation since at least the '90s and have been brought up in interviews by Jay Leno and Larry King.
-The topic returned to the forefront in recent months, while Parton was promoting the podcast Dolly Parton's America, the Netflix series Heartstrings and other projects.
+The topic returns to the headlines during seemingly every Parton media blitz for a TV or music project.

-As a celebrity that transcends the public image of most country stars, Parton's used to every little thing turning into an absurd rumor.
+As a global celebrity that transcends country music, Parton's used to every little thing turning into an absurd rumor.

 "Oh yeah!
 I always laugh at them," she told "People" about tabloid gossip.
 "One, it shows up about every three years in the tabloids, where I'm bedridden because my boobs are so heavy that I'm crippled for life on my back.
 I just laugh.
 Well, they are heavy, but they haven't crippled me yet."

 This story previously ran on Dec.
 22, 2022.